HMS Armada (1810)

-HMS Armada was a Royal Navy 74-gun third-rate ship of the line, launched in 1810.
+HMS Armada was a 74-gun third rate built for the Royal Navy in the first decade of the 19th century.
+Completed in 1810, she played a minor role in the Napoleonic Wars.
 She was the first ship to carry the name.
 After a relatively undistinguished career, Armada was sold out of the Navy in 1863 and broken up at Marshall's ship breaking yard in Plymouth.

 Service

 Mrs Pridham, the wife of the Mayor of Plymouth, Mr Joseph Pridham, launched Armada on 23 March 1810.
 Captain Adam Mackenzie commissioned her for the Texel.

 On 9 November 1810, Armada was among the vessels in sight when the 36-gun fifth rate captured the French privateer Venus.
 Then on 22 November, Armada was in the company of the 74-gun when Northumberland captured the 14-gun French privateer ketch Glaneuse of Saint Maloes, which was under the command of a Dane, Mr. Anthe Haste.
 Glaneuse was only six months old and was six weeks into her first cruise, having made no captures.
 (Note: An able seaman's share of the prize money was 14s 3 3/4d.)